devarshi-ap/devarshi-ap/README.md

 - 📀 Tools: `Git`, `Django`, `Selenium`.
 - 🌱 Learning `JavaScript`, ``.
 - 🤔 Need some help with `Space-Time complexity trade-offs`.
-- 🌏 Bucketlist: Travel to all 7 continents.
+- 🌏 Bucketlist: Travel to all 7 continents; esp.
+Europe.
 - ⛹🏽 Shooting Guard.
 When the game's on the line, I'm in my prime.
 - 🔊 Favourite Artists: Santan Dave, Kanye West, ZAYN, John Mayer, Nas, Bruno Mars, Wu-tang Clan, Bob Marley
 - ⚡ Let's get to know each other.